Fast Synthesis for Symbolic Self-triggered Control under Right-recursive LTL Specifications: Conclusion and Future Work

 We proposed a symbolic self-triggered controller synthesis algorithm for non-deterministic continuous-time nonlinear systems without stability assumptions under two control specifications: a $\logic$ specification and a threshold for the average control signal length.
 The main steps of the process are 1) to discretise the state and input spaces to obtain a symbolic model corresponding to the original continuous system 2) to reduce the controller synthesis problem to the computation of a winning strategy in a mean-payoff parity game.
 In addition, we proposed a heuristic pruning algorithm to speed up the computation by disabling some control signals based on expected rewards in a B\"uchi automaton generated from the specification.
 We demonstrated the efficiency of our method on the example of a nonholonomic robot navigating in an arena under several specifications.

 For future work, we want to further investigate heuristics that help solve games in practice by trying different variants and tradeoffs for our pruning algorithm.
-One possibility would be to prune the game -- rather than the symbolic model, which would be harder but would also retain more strategies.
+One possibility would be to prune the game -- rather than the symbolic model, which would be harder but would also retain more strategies and could be done while computing the reachable set.
 Another would be to prune from different states -- rather than only from the initial states -- and see if it can improve performance.
 Another direction is to explore different reward strategies for the B\"uchi automata used by the heuristic.
-Moreover we want to develop a theory of B\"uchi automata with structured alphabets that is suitable for our use.
+Moreover, we want to develop a theory of B\"uchi automata with structured alphabets that is suitable for our use.